joshbart-admin-projects/manager-tools-notes/mt-the-management-trinity.md

 ## Delegation: great managers grow organizational capability

 This is the fourth "silent" partner of the Management Trinity.
 The first three are about the direct; this one is about growing the organization.
 Is the manager giving away work and having the direct take over responsibility for the work.
+When you look at the key themes that energize great leaders, they give away big chunks of their existing job to train their directs on their existing job.
+This frees up their time to go after the big opportunities.

+Great managers push stuff down immediately.
+Part of coaching is giving people a lot of stuff to do and providing them resources to get them where they need to be.
+Great managers train people by giving them stuff to do.
+E.g. Walmart, the US Military, and Proctor & Gamble all promote within; this means that lower levels need to know what the person above them does.
+Great organizations push decision-making down to the lowest level.

+Delegation doesn't happen because managers fear the lower performance when a direct has to do it for the first time.
+Managers who don't do this stay incredibly busy.
+By giving chuck of my job to my directs, I can help them learn that part of the job in two months or less.
+When getting it all at once, most managers take six months to learn everything.
+Organizations which have managers who work on developing their folks tend to have more capability.
+More delegation means more productivity, which is management's way to get to profitability.
+Companies with managers who delegate don't have to hire as many people when they grow; this means more profits and a quicker up-turn turn around.

+This is more of a script than a model.
+Managers struggle deciding what to delegate and argue with the MT team regardless of what the MT team recommends turning over.
+The MT guidance tries to lower the bar of greatness by suggesting steps so that delegation happens smoothly.

+## What are the actions we can take

+I need to tell my directs why I'm doing this.
+Include this cast in the rollout.
+Encourage questions about why I'm doing this.
+Explain to folks that I'm trying to become more effective.
+Trust that the more directs understand my efforts, the more they will be able to help me implement them.